• Skip to primary navigation

 Whether using them in the kitchen or the medicine cabinet, caraway seeds are a versatile and potent ingredient.

 They can serve as a substitute for nigella seeds in equal amounts.
-Replace the nigella seeds in your recipe with an equal amount of caraway seeds.
+Replace the nigella seeds in your recipe with a like amount - or compare with dill seed substitute list when an anise-like alternative is preferred.

 5 - Celery Seeds